-Once installation is completed, you can see the familiar start button and start menu in Windows 2012 server.
+Once installation is completed, you can see the familiar start button and start menu in Windows 2012 or 2012 R2 server.
 To customize this start button and menu, you have to use the particular application settings only.
 Do not look for the normal Windows settings for it.

 If you are looking for similar windows 8 start button applications, you can find theme here at cnet.com, but I’m not sure how they will be working on Windows 2012 server.

 I have found an interesting article on getting back some of your favorite server GUI features on Windows 2012, you can go through this guide.
 It explains each steps nicely to work with Windows 2012 server GUI including Background Info (BGI).